MicrosoftDocs/dynamics365smb-docs/business-central/finance-transfer-and-post-cost-entries.md

 3. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Chart of Cost Types**, and then choose the related link.
 4. In the **Cost Type Card** page, verify that the **G/L Account Range** field is linked correctly for each cost type to take entries from the general ledger.
 5. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Chart of Accounts**, and then choose the related link.
-6. For each relevant general ledger account, in the **G/L Account Card** page, verify that the **Cost Type No.** field is linked correctly to a cost type.
+6. For each relevant general ledger account, on the **G/L Account Card** page, verify that the **Cost Type No.** field is linked correctly to a cost type.
 For more information, see [Setting Up Cost Accounting](finance-set-up-cost-accounting.md).
 7. Verify that all relevant general ledger entries have dimension values that correspond to a cost center and a cost object.

 ### To transfer general ledger entries to cost entries